Depersonalization: Epidemiology

 —especially cannabis, hallucinogens, ketamine, and MDMA, certain types of meditation, deep hypnosis, extended mirror or crystal gazing, sensory deprivation, and mild-to-moderate head injury with little or full loss of consciousness (less likely if unconscious for more than 30 minutes).

 Interoceptive exposure is a non-pharmacological method that can be used to induce depersonalization.

-In the general population, transient depersonalization/derealization are common, having a lifetime prevalence between 26 and 74%.
+In the general population, transient depersonalization and derealization are common, having a lifetime prevalence between 26 and 74%.
 A random community-based survey of 1,000 adults in the US rural south found a 1-year depersonalization prevalence rate at 19%.
-Several studies, but not all, found age to be a significant factor: adolescents and young adults in the normal population reported the highest rate.
-In a study, 46% of college students reported at least one significant episode in the previous year.
-In another study, 20% of patients with minor head injury experience significant depersonalization and derealization.
-Several studies found that up to 66% of individuals in life-threatening accidents report transient depersonalization at minimum during or immediately after the accidents.
+Standardized diagnostic interviews have reported prevalence rates of 1.2% to 1.7% over one month in UK samples, and a rate of 2.4% in a single-point Canadian sample.
+In clinical populations, prevalence rates range from 1% to 16%, with varying rates in specific psychiatric disorders such as panic disorder and unipolar depression.
+Co-occurrence between depersonalization/derealization and panic disorder is common, suggesting a possible common etiology.
+Co-morbidity with other disorders does not influence symptom severity consistently.

-Depersonalization occurs 2-4 times more in women than in men.
+Depersonalization is reported 2–4 times more in women than in men, but depersonalization/derealization disorder is diagnosed approximately equally across men and women, with symptoms typically emerging around the age of 16.

 A similar and overlapping concept called ipseity disturbance (ipse is Latin for "self" or "itself") may be part of the core process of schizophrenia spectrum disorders.
 However, specific to the schizophrenia spectrum seems to be "a dislocation of first-person perspective such that self and other or self and world may seem to be non-distinguishable, or in which the individual self or field of consciousness takes on an inordinate significance in relation to the objective or intersubjective world" (emphasis in original).